dhiway/cord.js/packages/vc-export/README.md

     - holder's self-signed proof over the credential digest
     - credential digest proof that assures the integrity of disclosed attributes, holder identity, evidenceIds and delegations
     - credential proof that assures the credential is attested by the identity disclosed as the `issuer` and not revoked
-  - a function to validate the disclosed stream properties against the schema of a CORD MType, which is a prescriptive schema detailing fields and their data types.
+  - a function to validate the disclosed statement properties against the schema of a CORD MType, which is a prescriptive schema detailing fields and their data types.
 - vc-js suites: tooling to integrate CORD VCs with `vc-js` and `jsonld-signatures^5.0.0`
   - `suites`: contains suites to verify the three CORD proof types that secure a CORD VC.
-    - `CordIntegritySuite`: provides integrity protection for essential components of the credential while allowing for blinding of streams relating to the `credentialSubject`.
+    - `CordIntegritySuite`: provides integrity protection for essential components of the credential while allowing for blinding of statements relating to the `credentialSubject`.
     - `CordSignatureSuite`: verifies the signature over the root hash of a CORD credential.
     - `CordAttestedSuite`: provides lookup functionality to the CORD blockchain to check whether a credential is attested and still valid.
   - `context`: contains a json-ld `@context` definitions for CORD VCs.